What is it?¶

 Moves always run for an integer number of slices.
 Some moves require a fixed number of slices, and some are extendable.
 See the Config Files section for more details.

-We divide the robot’s motion into three distinct tracks:
+We divide the robot’s motion into four distinct tracks:

 And the resulting behavior looks like this: